NgTThanh/Statistical-Mechanics-Algorithm/README.md

 # Statistical-Mechanics-Algorithm
 This repository is produced as solution for exercises of the course "Statistical Mechanics: Algorithms and Computations" on Coursera, which go through simple ideas in statistical mechanics and Monte Carlo simulation.

 These are branches corresponding to Lectures in the course.
-My assignments for the excercise is specified in each folder.
-The course go through:
+My assignments for the excercise are specified in each folder.
+The course goes through:

 Lecture 1: Introduction to Monte Carlo algorithms